shofiqtest/shofiqtest/README.md

 ## Areas I am interested in

-I am interested in work where software has to interact closely with hardware: embedded Linux, medical sensors, real-time communications, robotics and networking.
-I also follow work on AI accelerators, RISC-V and quantum computing hardware.
+I am interested in embedded and systems software, real-time communications, networking, robotics and application development.
+I also follow work on AI accelerators, RISC-V and quantum software.

 ---